 The most important thing to keep in mind when creating extra storage in your kitchen is to reimagine your spaces.
 If your kitchen opens up to a great room, is there room enough to add a custom-built island?
 If not, is it possible to add an island in the center of the kitchen?

 No matter the size, a kitchen island can be designed with a butcher block top to make chopping veggies and making sandwiches a breeze.
 If budget constraints don’t allow for a custom butcher block countertop, simply purchase an oversized cutting board that will serve the same purpose.

 Mix and Match

 Step inside any professional chef’s kitchen and you are bound to find the perfect mix of open and hidden storage.
-Today’s modern design sensibilities tell us that it is okay to stash stuff in plain sight.
+Today’s modern kitchen appliances and designs tell us that it is okay to stash stuff in plain sight.
 Kitchen cookware, spices, dinnerware, and accessories can all be displayed out in the open.
 These items coexist with each other to create an inviting and functional kitchen at the heart of your home.